MarinaNitze/progress-dashboard/plays/help-relative-placements-access-financial-assistance.md

 ---
 layout: layouts/play.liquid
 templateEngineOverride: md,njk
-title: Help relative placements access financial assistance
+title: Help kin placements access financial assistance
-tags: ["relative-licensing-exceptions", "play"]
+tags: ["kin-licensing", "play"]
 ---

 Sometimes, the biggest barrier to getting kinship families licensed is not safety concerns but financial requirements.
 Financial issues may be the only reason a relative placement doesn’t qualify.
 However, there are various programs that can provide assistance to these families and help them to get licensed.{.t-large}